DavidZhang73/DavidZhang73.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-He is currently a third-year Ph.D. student in the [Research School of Computer Science](https://comp.anu.edu.au/), [The Australian National University](https://www.anu.edu.au/).
-On the one hand, he is a passionate starter in academic research and interested in many deep learning topics, particularly video understanding, human action recognition.
+He is currently a third-year Ph.D. student in the [Research School of Computing](https://comp.anu.edu.au/), [The Australian National University](https://www.anu.edu.au/).
+On the one hand, he is a passionate starter in academic research and interested in many deep learning topics, particularly computer vision and video understanding.
 On the other hand, he is an active full-stack web developer.
-He is currently doing a research project supervised by [Professor Stephen Gould](https://users.cecs.anu.edu.au/~sgould/), [Dr. Yizhak Ben-Shabat](https://www.itzikbs.com/), [Dr. Anoop Cherian](https://users.cecs.anu.edu.au/~cherian/), and [Dr. Cristian Rodriguez](https://crodriguezo.github.io/).
-Before that, in 2021, he received his bachelor's degree in Advanced Computing (honours) and Computer Science and Technology from [The Australian National University](https://www.anu.edu.au/) and [Shandong University, Weihai](http://www.wh.sdu.edu.cn/) respectively.
+He is currently doing a research project supervised by [Professor Stephen Gould](https://users.cecs.anu.edu.au/~sgould/), [Dr. Anoop Cherian](https://users.cecs.anu.edu.au/~cherian/), [Dr. Yizhak Ben-Shabat](https://www.itzikbs.com/), and [Dr. Cristian Rodriguez](https://crodriguezo.github.io/).
+Before that, in 2021, he received his bachelor's degree in Advanced Computing (honours) and Computer Science and Technology from [The Australian National University](https://www.anu.edu.au/) and [Shandong University](http://www.wh.sdu.edu.cn/) respectively.